Vegan Zha Jiang Mian 素炸酱面 (Sù zhá jiàng miàn), anyone😋?

-Full recipe and YouTube🎥 is now up on her blog: https://woonheng.com/vegan-zha-jiang-mian/
+Full recipe and YouTube🎥 is now up on my blog: https://woonheng.com/vegan-zha-jiang-mian/

 – 2 tablespoons salty bean paste

 – 2 tablespoons of spicy black bean paste optional, if you skip this, adjust the sweet sauce accordingly

 – 1 cup chopped mushrooms used mini King oyster mushrooms

 – ½ cup oil